 HYDRATE skin with Daily Face Cream for Normal to Oily or Normal to Dry skin.
 I created a kit with the most popular product combination which includes Calming Zinc Soap, Green Tea Antioxidant Skin Therapy and Daily Face Cream for Normal to Oily skin.
 I call it my Facial Flaking and Redness Solution Kit - because it is!

 PROTECT with a mineral zinc oxide broad spectrum sunscreen.
-My top choices for rosacea prone complexions include or Sheer Strength Physical Matte Tinted SPF 50+ Sunscreen, Sheer Strength Pure Physical Invisible SPF 50+ Sunscreen, or Sheer Strength Pure Physical Spray Sunscreen.
-Another option for extremely dry skin is Suntegrity Tinted SPF 30 Sunscreen.
+My top choice for daily sun protection forrosacea prone complexions include or Sheer Strength Physical Matte Tinted SPF 30+ Sunscreen.
+This non-irritating sunscreen is lightly tinted with iron oxide to help hide complexion flaws.

-The new research results are exciting and I expect that soon we’ll have new treatment medicines for facial Demodex mites, and that these medicines will help to control rosacea.
+The new research results are exciting and I expect that soon we’ll have more treatment medicines for facial Demodex mites, and that these medicines will help to control rosacea.

 Zhao YE, Wu LP et. al., Retrospective analysis of the association between Demodex infestation and rosacea, Arch Dermatol.
 2010 Aug;146(8):896-902